CiviledCode/bestgraph/README.md

 - **Grid-Based Navigation**: Navigate like a pro!
 Our intuitive controls make zooming and panning feel like second nature. 🧭
 - **High Customization**: Like everything in life, your charts should be exactly how you want them.
 Customize all the things.
 - **Relatively Good Performance**: Well, it's *relatively* good.
 Don't push it.
-- **Written in Go**: I mean, who doesn’t love Go?
-Go is life.
-Go is love. 🐹
 - **Help Page**: Yes, you heard it.
 We even have a help page.
 No one's using it, but it's there.

 ## Still To-Do (Because, let’s face it, it’s not *actually* finished):